Guild of One-Name Studies

 All post 1837, England and Wales births, deaths and marriages that have been found are recorded.

-Post 1858 Probate records and some early Wills
+All Post 1858 Probate records and wills have been purchased and some early Wills found and purchased

 Pre 1837 Parish Record information from Kent, Yorkshire and London.